paulyang0125/SocialMiner/README.md

 ## Limitations:

 So far Social Miner only supports Chinese text.
-However, it's easy to alter segmentation for English or other language easily.
+However, it's easy to alter segmentation for English or other language.

 ### Contributor: